frankwxu/digital-forensics-lab/README.md

 [<img src="https://m.media-amazon.com/images/I/71a9y0+-ctL._SL1500_.jpg" width="150" alt="Digital Forensics Basics: A Step-by-Step Guide for Beginners book cover">](https://www.amazon.com/Digital-Forensics-Basics-Step-Step-ebook/dp/B0FKZMJLV7)

-The **649-page second version** of [*Digital Forensics Basics: A Step-by-Step Guide for Beginners*](https://www.amazon.com/Digital-Forensics-Basics-Step-Step-ebook/dp/B0FKZMJLV7) expands and refines the foundational material in this repository.
+The **649-page second version** of [*Digital Forensics Basics: A Step-by-Step Guide for Beginners*](https://www.amazon.com/Digital-Forensics-Basics-Step-Step-ebook/dp/B0FKZMJLV7) is organized around selected instructional content from this GitHub repository.
+Rather than reproducing the repository as-is, the book reorganizes, expands, and refines that material into its own cohesive, chapter-by-chapter learning path.
 It offers enhanced content, clearer explanations, stronger connections between concepts and investigative workflows, and more carefully sequenced hands-on activities.
-These improvements create a more cohesive reading experience and make the material easier to follow for beginners, independent learners, and instructors building a course.
+These improvements create a smoother reading experience and make the material easier to follow for beginners, independent learners, and instructors building a course.

 The book is supported by a dedicated [companion-materials repository](https://github.com/frankwxu/Digital-Forensics-Basic-Book) that extends the reading experience beyond the text.
 It includes: